+An LED pedestrian signal lamp unit shall be repaired or replaced by the manufacturer if the signal lamp unit does not attract the attention of, or is not readable to, a viewer (both day and night) at all distances from 10 feet (3 meters) to the full width of the area to be crossed when operated over the specified operating ambient temperature and voltage ranges.

 Furnish materials according to the Department’s Qualified Products List (QPL).

 732.05 Pedestrian Signal Heads.
 Furnish pedestrian signal heads that conform to the ITE Pedestrian Traffic Control Signal Indications.
 Furnish signal heads that are complete units made up of two optical compartments with no leakage of light from one compartment to another.
 Ensure that the signal heads alternately display the symbol of an upraised hand in portland orange and the symbol of a walking person in white light.
 Do not furnish outline style symbols.
 Furnish material for housings that consist of cast or sheet, corrosion resistant, non-ferrous metal.
 Adequately reinforce the housings.
 Ensure that the lens frames are non-ferrous metal or polycarbonate material.

 Ensure that the lenses are glass or ultraviolet and impact-resistant plastic and display the legend with translucent symbols within an opaque black background.